 By Mike Ratliff

-By faith Rahab the prostitute did not perish with those who were disobedient, because she had given a friendly welcome to the spies.
-(Hebrews 11:31 ESV)
+31 By faith Rahab the harlot did not perish along with those who were disobedient, after she had welcomed the spies in peace.
+Hebrews 11:31 (NASB)

-and Salmon the father of Boaz by Rahab, and Boaz the father of Obed by Ruth, and Obed the father of Jesse, and Jesse the father of David the king.
-And David was the father of Solomon by the wife of Uriah, (Matthew 1:5-6 ESV)
+5 Salmon was the father of Boaz by Rahab, Boaz was the father of Obed by Ruth, and Obed the father of Jesse.
+6 Jesse was the father of David the king.

-You see that a person is justified by works and not by faith alone.
-And in the same way was not also Rahab the prostitute justified by works when she received the messengers and sent them out by another way?
-For as the body apart from the spirit is dead, so also faith apart from works is dead.
-(James 2:24-26 ESV)
+24 You see that a man is justified by works and not by faith alone.
+25 In the same way, was not Rahab the harlot also justified by works when she received the messengers and sent them out by another way?
+26 For just as the body without the spirit is dead, so also faith without works is dead.
+James 2:24-26 (NASB)

 How would you like it if your name was forever associated with the profession of prostitution?
 Rahab lived on the wall in the city of Jericho.
 When the two spies sent by Joshua entered the city, they stayed at her house.
 When the city officials knew of their presence, Rahab hid them then helped them escape.
 In return the spies promised to save her and her family when Jericho was attacked by the Israelites.
 Later, she was wed to Salmon of the tribe of Judah.
 Their son Boaz was the kinsman redeemer who married Ruth.
 Their son Obed became the father of Jesse who became the father of David the King.